top of page

 Course Content and Outcomes:

 Our Carpentry 101 course is designed for beginners to learn the safety, maintenance, and practical applications of essential hand and power tools used for general carpentry and basic woodworking.
-Upon completion of the course, participants will be able to demonstrate competency in safety and basic use of the tools required to build a folding camp chair that each student will build during the course and retain after the class.
+Upon completion of the course, participants will be able to demonstrate competency in safety and basic use of the tools required to build their own folding camp chair during the course.

 • Describe basic personal protective equipment, safety measures related to utilization of basic woodworking and carpentry tools;